-BAM The SAM/BAM format [Li et~al., 2009] is becoming a de-facto standard for storing NGS aligned data.
+BAM The SAM/BAM format [Li et al., 2009] is a de-facto standard for storing NGS aligned data.
 As a consequence, the Rsamtools was developed to import the samtools functionalities into the R environment.
-Subsequently, the ShortRead package was extended to use Rsamtools to load BAM files.
 SAM/BAM files can be sorted by chromosomal position, in which case an index can be created that will improve the subsequent retrieval of information within the BAM file.
-This can be done using the "samtools" command in a terminal, or using the Rsamtools package that implements in R most of the "samtools" and "bcftools" functionalities.
-In the following example, you will first create an index for the BAM file and then read the data into an AlignedRead class object.
+This can be done using the "samtools" command in a terminal, or using the Rsamtools package that implements in R most of the "samtools" and "beftools" functionalities.
+In the following example, you will first create an index for the BAM file and then read the data using Rsamtools.